zarcen/dotvim/README.md

 or the kindly [introduction](http://blog.chh.tw/posts/vim-vundle/) written in Chinese.

 This configuration could be used for vim, MacVim, or gvim.
+I mostly work on Mac, so it's more customized for MacOSX.
+But, it supposed to be portable (Linux, MacOSX, Windows).
+The difference between vimrc and gvimrc is that gvimrc is only for GUI settings.
+It highly supports C/C++/Python development because of my need.

 Getting Started
 ===============